Mexico: Day of the Dead

-What does Day of The Dead mean?
+What is THE Day of The Dead?

-Where is Day of The Dead celebrated?
+Where is THE Day of The Dead celebrated?

-One key Day of The Dead tradition is to tell stories of the deceased, celebrating their legacies and sharing their loved ones' memories with the younger generations.
+Typically sweets and toys are left out for the angelitos while cigarettes and shots of mezcal are left out for the adult spirits.
+Another key Day of The Dead tradition is to tell stories of the deceased, celebrating their legacies, sharing loved ones' memories with the younger generations.

-- Ofrendas
+Ofrendas

 The Aztecs would adorn the celebration in cempasúchil (marigolds), with their significance being that their vibrancy and scent would help guide the souls that have passed towards the living to begin the celebration.
-Nowadays, this tradition is carried on by children who will get creative and make their own marigolds using pipe cleaners and tissue paper. - Sugar skulls/calaveras
+Nowadays, this tradition is carried on by children who will get creative and make their own marigolds using pipe cleaners and tissue paper.

 These tasty creations are made using compressed sugar and water, and they’re often decorated in bright colours and personalised by the family with the name of their loved one.
 It’s another opportunity for the families to reflect upon the person that they are celebrating the life of.